Best Shadow Work Journals in 2025: Tested Picks and Who They Fit

 The Shadow Work Journal — Clear, structured exercises for beginners

-Wisdom of Wholeness — Open design for creative, intuitive writers
+Wisdom of Wholeness — Depth-oriented for intuitive, embodied exploration

 Mindful Shadow Work — Psychology-based, evidence-informed exercises